Affiliated Departments & Programs

 Courses Recently Taught

+This course is the same as HIST 102D.
+This course must be taken as HIST 102D to count toward the social science diversification requirement.
 This course is a thematic survey of the United States from the end of the Civil War to the present.
 Students will examine the transformation of the United States from a rural, largely Protestant society into a powerful and culturally diverse urban/industrial nation.
 Topics will include constitutional developments, the formation of a national economy, urbanization and immigration.
 The course also will discuss political changes, the secularization of public culture, the formation of the welfare state, World War I, World War II, the Cold War, and the Vietnam War as well as suburbanization, the civil rights movement, women's and gay rights, and the late 20th-century conservative politics movement and religious revival.
 This counts toward the history requirement for the major.
-This course is the same as HIST 102D.
-This course must be taken as HIST 102D to count towards the social science requirement.
 No prerequisite.

+This course is the same as AMST 102D.
+This must be taken as HIST 102D to count toward the social science requirement.
 This course is a thematic survey of the United States from the end of the Civil War to the present.
-Students will examine the transformation of the United States from a rural, largely Protestant society into a powerful and culturally diverse urban/industrial nation.
-Topics will include constitutional developments, the formation of a national economy, urbanization and immigration.
-The course also will discuss political changes, the secularization of public culture, the formation of the welfare state, World War I, World War II, the Cold War, and the Vietnam War as well as suburbanization, the civil rights movement, women's and gay rights, and the late 20th-century conservative politics movement and religious revival.
-This course is the same as AMST 102D.
-This must be taken as HIST 102D to count towards the social science requirement.
-This counts toward the modern requirement for the major and minor.
+Students examine the transformation of the United States from a rural, largely Protestant society into a powerful and culturally diverse urban/industrial nation.
+Topics include constitutional developments, the formation of a national economy, urbanization and immigration.
+The course also discusses political changes, the secularization of public culture, the formation of the welfare state, World War I, World War II, the Cold War and the Vietnam War as well as suburbanization, the civil rights movement, women's and gay rights, and the late 20th-century conservative politics movement and religious revival.
+This counts toward the modern and Europe/Americas requirements for the major.
 No prerequisite.

 From “Birth of A Nation” to “Spartacus,” “Milk,” “Seabiscuit” or “Ali,” films that are “based on actual events” or “based on a true story” attract scores of audiences to the theater.
-Both art and products of mass consumption, films exert a tremendous influence in shaping popular culture, both in the US and abroad.
-Films do not just entertain us; their stories shape how we think of ourselves as individuals and vehicle powerful ideas about race, gender, class, sexuality and nationhood.
-Films, TV series and documentaries are perhaps the most influential medium through which Americans learn about the past, especially the American past.
-While this course will analyze the birth of cinematography and the rise of the film industry, the goal will be to understand the relationship between history, historians and films that represent the past.
+Both art and products of mass consumption, films exert a tremendous influence in shaping popular culture, both in the U.S. and abroad.
+Films do not just entertain us; their stories shape how we think of ourselves as individuals and convey powerful ideas about race, gender, class, sexuality and nationhood.
+Films, TV series and documentaries are perhaps the most influential media through which Americans learn about the past, especially the American past.
+While this course analyzes the birth of cinematography and the rise of the film industry, the goal is to understand the relationship between history, historians and films that represent the past.
 Our inquiry into this complicated and sometimes conflictual relationship will be guided by questions that include: What are historical films?
 How are historical films made and why?
 Are historical films a valid way to learn about the past?
 Are historical films a valid historical source?
 What do historical films tell us about ourselves?
 What is the relationship between history, film and propaganda?
 How do history, film and power intersect?
 No prerequisite.